mvolz/wikidata-citoid-talk/README.md

 ## Usage

+This talk is available online at https://mvolz.github.io/wikidata-citoid-talk/index.html

-You can serve the talk locally by cloning the repo and navigating to index.html in your browser.
+You can also serve the talk locally by cloning the repo and navigating to index.html in your browser.

 Navigate the talk by using the down and right arrow keys.